Timeline of alleged gatherings across government during Covid restrictions

 Boris Johnson facing intense scrutiny over latest reports of No 10 parties during lockdown

-Boris Johnson is facing intense scrutiny over further allegations of rule-busting gatherings in No 10 as the rest of the country was subject to strict lockdown measures to contain the spread of the coronavirus.
+Boris Johnson is facing intense scrutiny over allegations of rule-busting gatherings in No 10 while the rest of the country was subject to strict lockdown measures implemented by his government to contain the spread of the coronavirus.

-After a leaked email showed over 100 No 10 staff were invited to “bring your own booze” event in the Downing Street garden on 20 May 2020, including the prime minister and his wife, Carrie Johnson, MPs within his own party have also called on Mr Johnson to resign.
+Whitehall mandarin Sue Gray has now delivered her long-delayed report on the parties to the prime minister, who is expected to release a redacted version (at the request of the Metropolitan Police, now carrying out an investigation of its own) and to address the matter in the House of Commons on Monday afternoon.

+Having initially said in December he was “sickened” at the prospect of Downing Street employees ignoring social restrictions, the PM found himself forced to admit that he too had attended an event on 20 May 2020 after an explosive leaked email provided evidence that over 100 staff were invited to attend the bash and “bring your own booze”.

 Here The Independent looks at all the allegations of gatherings across No 10, government and at the Conservative Party headquarters.